Getting To Grips With Electric Vehicle Tyres: A Buyer’s Guide

 Improved Braking Distance And Electric Drive Technology

 Compared to combustion cars, electric vehicles weigh more and that means longer braking distances.
-Fitting the right electric vehicle tyres can help improve braking performance while electric drive technology lowers engine noise, emissions, maintenance and running costs.
+Fitting the right electric vehicle tyres can help improve braking performance while electric drive technology lowers external noise, emissions, maintenance and running costs.

-The engine torque of electric cars is amazing as it provides instant acceleration but this also places additional strain on the tyres.
+The torque of electric cars is amazing as it provides instant acceleration but this also places additional strain on the tyres.
 That’s why electric vehicle tyres are made from stronger, more robust rubber compounds for optimal grip.

 Sidewall And EV Tyre Markings

 The sidewall is easily identified as it contains all the markings of the tyre manufacturer, type, size and date of manufacture.
 EV owners need to choose the correct tyre by paying close attention to tyre markings.
 After tyre size, the next check is load index displayed as either two or three-digits (for example, 95 or 108).
-The higher the number, the more weight the EV tyre can safely carry.
+The higher the number, the more weight the tyre can safely carry.

 Equally important is the speed rating which is displayed as a letter, like ‘Y’ for example.
 This determines the maximum speed for optimal performance while supporting the permitted loads.
 The load index and speed rating are shown next to each other and close to the size marking.
 It should look something like 225/45 R18 95Y.